JusperLee/SonicSim/README.md

 ## 🔥 News

+- [2024-10-23] We release the training code for speech separation and enhancement models on the [SonicSet dataset](#sonicset-dataset).

 - [2024-10-03] We release the paper on [arxiv](https://arxiv.org/abs/2410.01481)

 - [2024-10-01] We release the [Real-world speech separation dataset](#real-world-data), which aims to evaluate the performance of speech separation models in real-world scenarios.